 Things really intensified after the death of Hu Yaobang, a high-level politician who was seen as a reformer.

-He died on April 15, 1989, and at that point, protests became more serious.
+He died on April 15th, 1989, and at that point, protests became more serious.

-Various cities in China, which led to the Politburo feeling the need to escalate their response to the student movement.
+Approximately a week later, rioting and looting in various cities in China, which led to the Politburo feeling the need to escalate their response to the student movement.

-On April 26th, the People's Daily released an editorial with the headline, quote, It's necessary to take a clear-cut stand against disturbances.
+On April 26th, the People's Daily released an editorial with the headline, quote, it's necessary to take a clear-cut stand against disturbances.

-This is more or less a historical equivalent to Tom Cotton's recent op-ed in the New York Times titled, quote, Send in the Troops, which had the sub-headline, quote, The Nation Must Restore Order, The Military Stands Ready.
+This is more or less a historical equivalent to Tom Cotton's recent op-ed in the New York Times titled, quote, send in the troops, which had the subheadline, quote, the nation must restore order, the military stands ready.

-Here's CNN saying we've got to indoctrinate children and teach them to hate themselves and have low self-esteem and to follow orders and to prove to the new church.
+Here's CNN saying we've got to indoctrinate children and teach them to hate themselves and have low self-esteems and to follow orders and to prove to the new church of the new world order that they atone for their original sin, the new religion, the priesthood.

 Here it is.